kumarshivam03/KnoxShop/README.md

 # E-Commerce Website

-This is a full-stack e-commerce website project built using **Node.js** for the backend and **React** for the frontend.
+KnoxShop is a full-stack e-commerce website project built using **Node.js** for the backend and **React** for the frontend.
 The project allows users to browse products, add to cart, and complete purchases using Braintree for payment processing.

 ## Table of Contents